vikasgadge28/vikasgadge28/README.md

 # 💫 About Me:
 "Hey there!
-I'm Vikas Gadge, a pre-final year computer science student studying at Sagar Institute of Research and Technology.<br>I'm passionate about open source contributions and always ready to learn and explore.<br>Excited to showcase my skills and achievements on GitHub!"
+I'm Vikas Gadge, a final year computer science student studying at Sagar Institute of Research and Technology.<br>I'm passionate about open source contributions and always ready to learn and explore.<br>Excited to showcase my skills and achievements on GitHub!"

 ## 🌐 Socials: